cvarma2311/workflow-automation-stack/ansible_swarm_setup/HOW_TO_RUN.md

 This guide provides detailed instructions on how to use the Ansible project in this directory to automatically deploy a full Docker Swarm cluster and run the MinIO and Prefect application stacks.

 The playbook automates everything from installing Docker on fresh Ubuntu VMs to deploying the final services. **This setup uses MinIO's native distributed mode, deploying one MinIO instance on each node of the cluster for a resilient and performant object store.
-It also ensures that the Prefect server runs on the manager node, while Prefect agents run on the worker nodes.**
+It also ensures that the Prefect server runs on the manager node, while Prefect workers (formerly agents) run on the worker nodes.**

 ## 2. Prerequisites